garfix/nligems/doc/internals.md

+## Reasons for NLI

+Ever since there are computers, people have wanted to interact with them using their natural language (like English or French).

+The goal of NLI (Natural Language Interface) is to allow you to interact with a database, or more general, any source of information and any online service, in natural language.

+This is an old field of study, and yet these interfaces are still challenging to make, and quite rare in use.

-## Why would you use an NLI?
+Why would you want to use a Natural Language Interface?
+Are the existing means to access data not sufficient?

-What human concerns does an NLI serve?
-Why is an NLI better than SQL, predefined result sets, and text search?

-- Free form queries (text search has that too!)
-- Get exact and specific answers (SQL has that too!)
-- No knowledge of datastructure (text search has that too!)
+NLI allows you to place free-form queries, and as such it may be compared to free-form SQL, and text search.

+SQL was designed to be an easy-to-learn human readable database query language.
+Still, only software developers use it today.
+It does not only require one to learn SQL, but to have detailed understanding of the database structure as well.

+Text search is also free-form and has proven to be quite powerful and successful.
+Yet it can never give precise results, nor does it allow you to access structured data.

+NLI aims to combine the strictness of SQL with the ease of use of text search.

+This text shows you some of the ideas and techniques used in this field, and highlights its problems.

 ## Goals

-What goals are to be met in order to have an NLI?
+The goals of NLI (or: the system) follow from this (my) definition:

-- Allow a user to interact with a knowledge source through natural language
-- The system must understand the user, process the intent of the sentence and respond in a helpful manner
+> An NLI allows a user to interact with a knowledge source through natural language.
+The system must understand the intent of the user's input, process it and respond in a helpful manner.

-I will now explore these goals as a set of subgoals.
+I will now explore these goals.

-### Goal: Interact
+### Goal: Interact with a Knowledge Source

+A Knowledge Source can be a database, any other form of stored structured data (as opposed to unstructured text), and online services that provide an API.

 This interaction consists of